 Lynda settled a complex spinal surgery case for £1.5 million where liability was disputed throughout.
 The case was 2 months from trial when settlement was achieved.

 She has also settled a complex Fatal Accidents and dependency claim at mediation when the initial cause of death was suggested as overdose.
 Review of the medical evidence and expert evidence at the inquest concluded the death was a result of sepsis.
 The family, widow and three children received in excess of £500,000 to compensate for the deceased’s loss of earnings and services dependency.

 Lynda has settled liability on two cerebral palsy matters and she continues to work on quantifying the claim which is anticipated to take several years.
 The claims are anticipated to be valued in excess of £10 million pounds.

 She has settled several stillbirth and neonatal death claims concluding settlement and obtaining apologies for all the families involved.

 Lynda has also secured an Attorney General FIAT and subsequent High Court Approval to quash an inquest from 2012.
 The family were unrepresented at the inquest into their son’s death and always considered the Coroner’s conclusion was incorrect.

 - BPP Law School, London – Legal Practice Course: Distinction

 - ENB 100 Intensive Care Nursing

 - Registered General Nurse (RGN)

-Lynda qualified as a solicitor in September 2014.
+Lynda qualified as a solicitor in September 2014 and became a Partner at Hugh James in May 2022.
 She was previously an Intensive Care Nurse.